catmcgee/catmcgee/README.md

 - 💙 Developer Relations engineer at [Aztec](https://aztec.network/)
 - 👋 Catch  me at [ETHWarsaw](https://www.ethwarsaw.dev/) in September, [ETHRome](https://www.ethrome.org/) in October, and [Devcon](https://devcon.org/en/) in November
-- 🎤 Next talk TBD
+- 🎤 Next talk at [Verifiable Summit](https://verifiablesummit.com/) in Warsaw - I am giving a Noir workshop (ZK intuitions) and an Aztec workshop (contracts to circuits)
 - 🧠 Volunteering at [Centre for Humane Technology](https://www.humanetech.com/)

 ##### PREVIOUSLY